sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/form-submitted.md

 }
 ```

 - `formData` contains the information provided by the user who submitted the form.
-The attributes of `formData` will vary depending on the form definition
+The attributes of `formData` will vary depending on the form definition.

 ## Additional Information and Links